codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 {:/}

 **Click-filters**
-In the resource inventory, selecting a `Syncing` or `Out-of-Sync` resource type, filters the Current State by that resource type and sync state.
+In the resource inventory, selecting a `Syncing` or `Out-of-Sync` resource type, filters the Current State by that resource type and sync status.
 These filters are automatically applied  to the default filter list for both Tree and List views.
 Here's an example of an application with out-of-sync resources, and the result on selecting an out-of-sync resource type.